 I have been researching the Second World War, the RAF, and the aftermath of the war for twenty-five years now.
 The photograph below is of my first visit in 1996 to see what was left of RAF Station Bourn where my father Peter Mack, a wireless operator in the elite Path Finder Force, was stationed in late 1943.
 The man I am talking to is Jim Hansford, a local resident who knew much about the old wartime station.

-Posts on the PER ARDUA site are more wide-ranging than the other two sites I work with: RAF Pathfinders Archive and AFTERMATH: Missing Research & War Graves, WWII.
+Posts on the PER ARDUA site are more wide-ranging than the other two sites I work with: RAF Pathfinders Archive and AFTERMATH: Missing Research, War Graves & Remembrance.
 PER ARDUA posts range far into the peace, covering among other subjects the search for missing airmen and the changing public view of Bomber Command’s campaigns.

 In 2016 I completed my doctorate at the University of Exeter, my thesis being on the British and their dead servicemen in North-West Europe after the Second World War.
 I was extremely fortunate to have the renowned historian Professor Richard Overy as my supervisor.

-In a previous incarnation I was Founder and Managing Editor of the Gothic Society, writing, editing and designing publications such as The Goth, Udolpho, and many others too numerous to mention here.
+In a previous incarnation I was Founder and Managing Editor of the Gothic Society, writing, editing and designing publications such as The Goth, Udolpho, and many others too numerous to mention.